kdoore/1335GitBook/function-populategradientgrid.md

 #Function: PopulateGradientGrid( )

-The code in the previous sections needs should be refactored so it's using functions, this will allow us to separate the code-logic: designing the shape-color units, from the code-logic for: displaying the shape-color patterns
+The code in the previous sections needs should be refactored so it's using functions, this will allow us to separate the code-logic:

+- creating the shape-color units using design logic
-Notice, there are no `xPos, yPos` variables used in `PopulateGradientGrid`, instead, this function only populates our 2D data-structure, the layout and positioning in grid configuration will be done using a different function: displayShapeMatrix( )
+  - Notice, there are no `xPos, yPos` variables used in `PopulateGradientGrid`, instead, this function only populates our 2D data-structure.

+- displaying the shape-color units in a grid layout
+   - The layout and positioning in grid configuration will be done using a different function: displayShapeMatrix( )

 ```java